MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 12:30   modified the ApplicationDbcontext.cs to add public DbSet<CoverType> CoverTypes { get; set; } and modified the Migration file of AddCoverTypeToDb.cs
 12:31   updated database and succeeded
-12:41   Created CoverType Repo and the ICoverType repo and modified the code and using libraries
+12:41   Created CoverType Repo and the ICoverType repo and modified the code and using libraries 16:15   Added ICover interface + added CoverType to unit of work and IUnit of Work then pushed it to the database then I update the database